1 Introducing Zig

 1.9 Safety in Zig

 A general trend in modern low-level programming languages is safety.
-As our modern world become more interconnected with techology and computers, the data produced by all of this technology becomes one of the most important (and also, one of the most dangerous) assets that we have.
+As our modern world becomes more interconnected with technology and computers, the data produced by all of this technology becomes one of the most important (and also, one of the most dangerous) assets that we have.

 As Richard Feldman explains on his most recent GOTO conference talk18 , we haven’t figured it out yet a way to achieve true safety in technology.
 In other words, we haven’t found a way to build software that won’t be exploited with 100% certainty.
 We can greatly reduce the risks of our software being exploited, by ensuring memory safety for example.
 But this is not enough to achieve “true safety” territory.

-The tools listed below are related to memory safety in Zig.
+The tools listed below are related to memory safety.
 That is, they help you to achieve memory safety in your Zig code:

-• errdefer helps you to garantee that your program frees the allocated memory, even if a runtime error occurs.
+• errdefer helps you to guarantee that your program frees the allocated memory, even if a runtime error occurs.

-• pointers and object are non-nullable by default.
+• pointers and objects are non-nullable by default.
 This helps you to avoid memory problems that might arise from de-referencing null pointers.

 • Zig offers some native types of allocators (called “testing allocators”) that can detect memory leaks and double-frees.
-These types of allocators are widely used on unit tests, so they make your unit tests a weapon that you can use to detect memory problems in your code.
+These types of allocators are widely used on unit tests, so they transform your unit tests into a weapon that you can use to detect memory problems in your code.

 • arrays and slices in Zig have their lengths embedded in the object itself, which makes the zig compiler very effective on detecting “index out-of-range” type of errors, and avoiding buffer overflows.